 1. Carry Waterproof Bags / Pouches

-The electronic devices are not waterproof so carry a good quality waterproof bag or pouch to keep these electronic devices.
-This will protect them from either rainfall or snowfall.
+The electronic devices are not waterproof, so carry a good quality waterproof bag or pouch to keep these electronic devices.
+This waterproof bag will protect them from either rainfall or snowfall.
 The weather changes suddenly in places like Ladakh and Spiti Valley.
 And when you carry a laptop to Ladakh, it becomes important to safeguard it as well from such moisture or water.

 Hence, it is always recommended to have a good waterproof bag always on the list of things to carry while traveling to Leh Ladakh.